MXR M83 Bass Chorus

 Overall, this pedal really works well and adds the perfect Chorus sound.
 Additionally, there is a cool flanger setting that adds a bit of spice to your mix.
 We love the warm analog sound and with the bass and treble boost and cut knobs, you can really change the tone to your liking.
 And of course, it goes without saying that the build quality of the MXR is absolutely amazing.

 – Bass and treble equalizer knobs

 Overall, this is an impressive bass chorus pedal with lots of options to change the way the chorus effect is delivered.
-It also is built the the level of quality and craftsmanship you expect out of a company like Boss, who has been doing it right for so long.
-Also it is quite cheap compared to other brands and bass chorus pedals that do basically the same thing.
+It also is built with the level of quality and craftsmanship you expect out of a company like Boss, which has been doing it right for so long.
+Also, it is quite cheap compared to other brands and bass chorus pedals that do basically the same thing.

 – Quality build and reliability

 – Stereo output

 – Value and well priced

 3. EBS Sweden UniChorus Pedal

 The EBS Sweden UniChorus is the best bass chorus pedal if you want a nice analog pedal.
 This pedal produces a really smooth, warm, and fatter bass-sounding chorus that most digital pedals just can’t replicate.
 We just really like this low-noise studio-quality chorus sound, which is great for both in-house and live gigs.